plgd-dev/doc/content/en/device-provisioning-service/client-library.md

 If your device has run before then it should've created storage files in a folder next to the binary.
 During the initialization the data will be loaded from these storage files and the factory reset function might not be invoked.
 The configuration of the device will be based on the loaded data.
 {{% /note %}}

 To properly handle a device reset the handler must reload the manufacturer’s certificates, which have been removed by the reset and reconfigure the device.
-At the end of the handler, call the `plgd_dps_on_factory_reset` function, which does some additional clean-up and then restarts the provisioning state.
+At the end of the handler, call the `plgd_dps_on_factory_reset` function, which does some additional clean-up and resets the provisioning state.
+Finally, restart the provisioning process by calling `plgd_dps_manager_start`.

 ```C
 static void